Cais/desk-mess-mirrored/readme.txt

 = Short Term Goals =
-*[x] Ticket 418: meta information generator is handled by wordpress this should be removed in the header.php *[x] Address spacing issue for comment from fields (user not logged in) *[x] Ticket 418: sticky tab menubar not handling children or grandchildren *[x] Ticket 418: Review and re-work graphics use for menu items to display drop-down or multi-level menus (long-term) *[x] Review `editor-style.css` file, address image alignments *[x] Clean up new functionality of `bns_dynamic_copyright` *[ ] Review / Update 404.php page
-*[ ] Review obviousness of comment link (read: balloon) *[x] Move supported browsers minimum to LTE IE7 ...
+*[x] Ticket 418: meta information generator is handled by wordpress this should be removed in the header.php *[x] Address spacing issue for comment from fields (user not logged in) *[x] Ticket 418: sticky tab menu bar not handling children or grandchildren *[x] Ticket 418: Review and re-work graphics use for menu items to display drop-down or multi-level menus (long-term) *[x] Review `editor-style.css` file, address image alignments *[x] Clean up new functionality of `bns_dynamic_copyright` *[x] Move supported browsers minimum to LTE IE7 ...
 NB: Theme is only tested and supported in current browsers as noted in the changelog file.
+*[ ] Review / Update 404.php page
-*[ ] Review adding 'category.php' template back into theme files (also consider 'tag.php', 'date.php' etc.)
+*[ ] Review obviousness of comment link (read: balloon) *[ ] Review adding 'category.php' template back into theme files (also consider 'tag.php', 'date.php' etc.)

 = Long Term Goals =